Kyleg142/localsage/README.md

 The big three (**Linux, macOS,** and **Windows**) are all supported, ensure your terminal emulator has relatively modern features.
 Alacritty works well.
 So does kitty and ghostty.

-As for backends, Local Sage is designed to work with any backend that features an OpenAI API endpoint.
+Local Sage is designed to work with any backend that features an OpenAI API endpoint.
 I personally use **llama.cpp** and can thus guarantee compatibility for it.

-And, of course, you can use non-local models with Local Sage if desired.
+You can use non-local models with Local Sage if desired.
 If you set an API key, the CLI will store it in your OS's built-in credential manager via **keyring**.

 Local Sage is tested with four small and diverse models hosted via llama.cpp on my humble 7900xt.
 - GPT-OSS 20B